Dem Mob: Career

 In March 2024, Dem Mob performed at the Kulilaya Festival at Umuwa in the APY Lands to belatedly celebrate the 40th anniversary of the 1981 APY Land Rights Act, along with other Aboriginal performers including Docker River Band, the Iwiri Choir, Mala, the Pukatja Band, and Desert Rain.
 In June 2024, they performed at Damrosch Park in New York City along with Electric Fields, presented by the Lincoln Center in collaboration with Adelaide, City of Music.

+On 29 August 2024 they released the music video of "I'll Get By", about their mental health struggles as they relocated to Adelaide from the APY Lands, and their increased profile as musicians.
+Natasha Wanganeen directed the film, along with Maxx Corkindale and Shannon Dowling.

 On 5 October 2024 they played at BIGSOUND in Brisbane.

+In November 2024 they released "DIP", about being racially profiled by police.

+On 15 March 2025, Dem Mob shared headline billing with Troy Cassar-Daley at the Umeewarra Downtown Aboriginal Music Festival in Port Augusta, at which Barkandji singer-songwriter Nancy Bates also performed.

+The opening of the new school building for Fregon Anangu School in early November 2025 was celebrated by a concert in which students performed live alongside local and regional bands, including the Kaltjiti Travellers, PJ Reggae, Desert Melody, The Fregon Band, Tjupi Band, Eastern Arrernte Band, Coloured Rainbow, and the Laranpa Band.
+DEM MOB partnered with Barkaa to run workshops in performance, songwriting, and stagecraft for students, with some writing original songs to perform at the concert.
+DEM MOB collaborated with TAFE SA to create a new SACE Certificate II in music course, for which some of the band members will teach in Pitjantjatjara.

+On 28 November 2025 the band released a new song, titled "Suit Vibes".
+They have not yet released an album.
+On 29 November 2025, Dem Mob supported Lenny Kravitz at the concert following the BP Adelaide Grand Final motor racing event in Adelaide, and in 2026 will be supporting Regurgitator on a national tour between February and May.

-Other performances
+Other performances and activities

 Dem Mob have also performed at the Art Gallery of South Australia in its "First Fridays" series, and have supported J-MILLA and Electric Fields.

-Other activities

-Dem Mob work in schools in the APY lands and Ceduna, helping students to learn through music and improving their literacy skills.
+They also work in schools in the APY lands and Ceduna, helping students to learn through music and improving their literacy skills.